 This bar hadn’t opened yet, but the owner invited us in.
 And lead us to the patio in the back where we could see the conventillo.

-A conventillo from the year 1900 (estimated) / ( Copyright expired) If you’re intrigued by Buenos Aires, you may enjoy this post:
+A conventillo from the year 1900 (estimated) / ( Copyright expired) If you’re intrigued by Buenos Aires, you may enjoy these posts: